-The bursa is a fluid filled sac on the shoulder, which acts as a cushion between the muscle and bone.
+The bursa is a fluid-filled sac on the shoulder, which acts as a cushion between the muscle and bone.
 It also helps the muscles glide easily.
-These sacs can become inflamed and pain in a similar cause of injury as tendinitis.
+These sacs can become inflamed and painful in a similar cause of injury as tendinitis.

-This cause of shoulder pain comes when the head of the humerus is forced out of the socket (dislocation).
-This injury can be caused by trauma or by loose ligaments and tendons of the shoulder.
+Shoulder pain results when the humeral head moves out of the socket (dislocation).
+This injury can be the result by trauma or by loose ligaments and tendons of the shoulder and injure the glenoid labrum.
 In fact, it is the most commonly dislocated large joint in the body.
-If you have had recurring shoulder dislocations, then the joint may be come very unstable and cause impingement or re-dislocation with reaching.
+If you have had recurring shoulder dislocations, then the joint may become very unstable and cause impingement or re-dislocation with reaching.

 There are many forms of arthritis, but the most common form that causes shoulder pain is Osteoarthritis.
 This form of arthritis occurs over time from wear and tear.
 Symptoms of OA are pain, swelling, and stiffness of the shoulder.
-This typically occurs in middle to late age and progresses over time.
-Often, due to the pain with overhead reaching from OA, people will reduce their reaching and shoulder motions which can lead to a condition called frozen shoulder where a person will have pain and very limited range of motion.
+This typically occurs in the middle to late age and progresses over time.
+Often, due to the pain with overhead reaching from OA, people will reduce their reaching and shoulder motions, leading to a condition called frozen shoulder where a person will have pain and a minimal range of motion.

 Fractures are broken bones and can occur in any of the 3 bones that make up the shoulder joint.
-These would include the clavical, humerus, or scapula (shoulder blade).
-Depending on the significance of the injury, a person may need a sling to restrict movement or surgery to repair the bone.
+These would include the clavicle, humerus, or scapula (shoulder blade).
+Depending on the injury’s significance, a person may need a sling to restrict movement or surgery to repair the bone.
 With elderly individuals, fractures are usually the result of falling.
-Fractures that occur in younger people are typically the result of high energy impacts from a car accident of sports injury.
+Fractures that occur in younger people are typically the result of high energy impacts from car accidents or sports injuries.

-There are many muscles that attach to the shoulder joint, but most commonly torn muscle are part of the rotator cuff muscle group.
-These are: supraspinatus, infraspinatus, teres minor, and subscapularis.
+The most commonly torn muscle is part of the rotator cuff.
+These are the supraspinatus, infraspinatus, teres minor, and subscapularis.
 Out of these muscles, the supraspinatus is the most commonly torn muscle due to its action and location that it enters the shoulder joint.
 Muscle tears can be full or partial and can occur over time or be acute from an injury.
-Depending on the size of the muscle tear and age of a person, they will either need surgical repair or may elect conservative treatment such as physical therapy.
+Depending on the size of a person’s muscle tear and age, they will either need surgical repair or may elect conservative treatment such as physical therapy.

 Treatment of Shoulder Pain

-There are several techniques to treat shoulder pain depending on the cause of the pain as well as the severity of the injury.
-An orthopedic physician will be able to perform a physical exam and utilize an X-ray or MRI if necessary to determine the cause of your shoulder pain.
+There are several techniques to treat shoulder pain, depending on the cause of the pain and the severity of the injury.
+An orthopedic physician will be able to perform a physical exam and utilize an X-ray or MRI if necessary, to determine the cause of your shoulder pain.
 The physician can then prescribe a treatment plan which may include:

 - Physical therapy.

-If you are having any kind of shoulder pain, call us at (904)JOI-2000.
-We have trained orthopedic physicians that can evaluate your pain and set up a treatment plan.
+If you are having any shoulder pain, call us at (904)JOI-2000.
+We have trained orthopedic shoulder physicians that can evaluate your pain and set up a treatment plan.